 AAWV holds all meetings and functions in facilities that are fully ADA compliant.

-For almost fifty years artists from the State of West Virginia have devoted their efforts to the betterment of aesthetic values in their communities, influencing the world around them.
+For over 80 years artists from the State of West Virginia have devoted their efforts to the betterment of aesthetic values in their communities, influencing the world around them.
 In the mid 1920's an informal group met hoping to share some of their common problems and enrich their lives.
 Miss Madeline Keely, art supervisor in the Kanawha County School system, and Mr. and Mrs Arthur Dayton, devoted art enthusiasts, were among the initial members of what became the Charleston Art Association.
 Fred Goshorn, a lawyer interested in sculpture, was elected the first president.
 Naomie Hosterman, housewife/outstanding painter, became Vice President.
 Thomas Moore, self proclaimed Sunday painter, Agnes Houston (Daughtery), Blanch Cleveland Lawson, Eddy Meyer, Lu Lu Harrold, Mr. Hugo, Pancy Kuhun, Ruby Sizer...

 At this point in time another group of artists, local in membership, and limited to artists only, was formed and Grace Frame (Martin Taylor) was its president.
 They were called Allied Artists.
 Taylor Charleston, artist and educator, became head of the art department of Mason College of Music and Fine Arts in 1934.
 And it was about this time that Allied Artists were formed.
 Mason was a consistently influential institution in the training and performance of musicians and artists in southern West Virginia.

 In 1934, both groups merged, became Allied Artists of West Virginia, and encompassed the entire state in membership.
 There is sharp disagreement over who is a charter member of the organization.
 And there are an impressive number still active enough to make a lively discussion any day you bring the subject up.